michaelbromley/angularUtils/src/directives/pagination/README.md

 # Pagination Directive

+### No longer maintained
+(20/04/2017) - I am no longer actively maintaining this project.
+I no longer use AngularJS in my own projects and do not have the time to dedicate to maintiaining this project as well as my other active open source projects.
+Thank you for your understanding.

+---

 ## Another one?

 Yes, there are quite a few pagination solutions for Angular out there already, but what I wanted to do was make